 Q: Why must Sound Therapy be done with earphones?

 A: For two reasons.
 One is that the high frequency sounds are so subtle that unless they are played directly into the ear they would not reach the ear at all.
 The other is that training for right ear dominance is achieved by having more sound go into the right ear.
 A full explanation of the reasons for right ear emphasis is given in the book: Sound Therapy: Music to Recharge Your Brain.
 Or the book Why Aren’t I Learning?

 Q: How long must I listen?

-A: First, please understand that listening to Sound Therapy takes not time out of your day at all, as you can listen during any normal daily activities, such as conversation, watching TV, exercising, travelling, quiet work or manual work.
-Later on you can even listen during sleep.
+A: First, please understand that listening to Sound Therapy takes not time out of your day at all, as you can listen during any normal daily activities, such as conversation, watching TV, exercising, traveling, quiet work or manual work.
+Later on, you can even listen during sleep.

 You will have the music playing through headphones, at low volume, and will hardly notice it most of the time.